youchan/RubyKaigi2019/data/RubyKaigi2019/slide.md

 ## Conclusion

-* I introduced NLP.
+* I have introduced NLP.
-* Language Model is basic thing of NLP.
-* LSTM is basis of Neural Network Language Model.
-* I have implemented LSTM on Red Chainer.
+* I implemented LSTM on Red Chainer.
+* We have a lot of work to do about Ruby NLP.

 ---

+%large: We are wating for your help!